pragyan-ghimire/Python/README.md

 - It is function used in a child class to call methods from a parent class (super class).
 - It allows you to extend the functionality of the inherited methods.

+---

+## Day 11
+Started learning tkinter for a project.

+### Tk Basics
+- How to open a window?
+- Set a title, dimension and background of window.

+### Tk Labels
+- Label is a widget that can holds text and/or an image within a window.
+- Different properties of label was explored.

+### Tk Buttons
+- Button is a widget that does something when clicked.
+- Different properties of button was explored.

+### Tk Entry Widget
+- Entry widget is a textbox that accepts a sigle line of user input.
+- How to manipulate user input was learned.
+- Basic properties were explored.